 No. All governments allocate their resources according to their national priorities.
-Therefore, the GRADE assumes that governments will spend additional revenue the same as in recent years and health benefits and reductions in mortality are likely to result from increased spending across multiple sectors, increasing access to education, water, sanitation, and healthcare, agriculture and infrastructure.
+Therefore, the GRADE assumes that governments will spend additional revenue the same as in recent years.

+Therefore, health benefits and reductions in mortality are likely to result from increased spending across multiple sectors, with increased access to education, water, sanitation, and healthcare.